A list of common questions and phrases used in therapy – includes a free PDF printable version of this resource

 The following is a list of questions/phrases I find myself using in individual therapy and group sessions to explore, empathize, empower, and motivate change, including a few versions of the “miracle question” (a question used in therapy that asks the client to imagine what their life would look like if, miraculously, all of their problems disappeared and everything was perfect).

 Click below to access a printable PDF version of this list.

 How can you consistently get great results with customer service representatives?
 Hint: “Playing hardball” doesn’t work.
 Instead, use seven basic counseling skills to get the best deal.

-What is it that makes people think they can treat another human being like scum?
-Why do some believe that yelling, cursing, intimidating, or “playing hardball” is the way to go?
+What is it that makes people treat another human being like scum?
+Why does the belief persist that belittling, cursing, intimidating, i.e. “playing hardball,” is the way to go?

 1. Unconditional positive regard